open-AIMS/ReefGuideWorkerTemplate.jl/README.md

 Workers can read from and write to S3-compatible storage:

 - Each job assignment includes a unique `storage_uri` for outputs
-- Use the provided `HandlerContext` to access storage configuration
+- Use the provided `JobContext` to access storage configuration
 - Support for both AWS S3 and local MinIO development environments

 ## Adding New Job Types